timlautk/bayesian-stat-machine-learning/README.md

 To supplement the theory content in above materials, we will also learn Python with [TensorFlow](https://www.tensorflow.org/) (a computational library by Google, mainly for deep learning but is also a general purpose optimizer) with [TensorFlow Probability](https://github.com/tensorflow/probability) (a library for probabilistic reasoning and statistical analysis in TensorFlow).
 The example code will be maintained in this GitHub repository.

 Schedule:
-* 10/12 (Fri, 12nn):
+* 10/19 (Fri, 12nn):
-  - Theory: Probability review, Bayes rule, conjugate priors
+  - Theory: Probability review, Bayes rule, conjugate priors (Lecture 1 of Notes)
+  - Practical: Introduction to Python

+* 11/2 (Fri, 12nn):
+  - Theory: Bayesian linear regression, Bayes classifiers, predictive distributions (Lecture 2 of Notes)
-  - Practical: Basic Python and Introduction to TensorFlow
+  - Practical: Introduction to TensorFlow

+* 11/16 (Fri, 12nn):
+  - Theory:
+  - Practical: